 Photo: Sarah-Jäde Champagne|Photo : Patrice Lapointe

-The Saguenay National Bank Challenger is the final Challenger tournament held in Quebec in 2019.
-The tournament was preceded by the National Bank Challenger tournaments in Drummondville, Gatineau and Granby earlier this year.
+The Granby National Bank Challenger is the second of two mixed draw tournaments held in Québec in July.
+The event was preceded by the Gatineau National Bank Challenger.